 Top with fresh basil, and salt to taste.

 Enjoy this wonderful meal for date night, family night, or a hearty, comforting meal any night of the week.
+Make it creamy with a dollop of Vegan Tofu Ricotta.

 Frequently Asked Questions

-This recipe uses a vegan spaghetti tomato sauce that's seasoned with garlic and dried herbs.
+This recipe uses a vegan spaghetti tomato sauce seasoned with garlic and dried herbs.
 It provides a delicious, oil-free base for this puttanesca sauce.

 Leftovers keep well in a covered container in the refrigerator for up to 4 days.
 This can be portioned and stored in the freezer for up to 3 months, making it a great recipe to meal prep.
 Reheat frozen vegan puttanesca in the microwave.
 Alternatively, thaw in the refrigerator or on the countertop, and then reheat in a covered pot on the stove with a splash of water over low heat.